eggpi/citationhunt/scripts/README.md

 'enwiki_p' as the database, as it is hardcoded in these scripts.

-We should now make sure these scripts know how to find and log in to the databases it will use.
-In order to do that, you'll need two MySQL config files: `wp.my.cnf` tells CitationHunt where to find the database with Wikipedia dumps, and `ch.my.cnf` points tells it where to write its own database.
+We should now make sure these scripts know how to find and log in to the databases they will use.
+In order to do that, you'll need two MySQL config files: `wp.my.cnf` tells CitationHunt where to find the database with Wikipedia dumps, and `ch.my.cnf` tells it where to write its own database.

 For example, in a local setting, you could use: